Aminoglycosides

 • Framycetin

-• Paromomycin (applied orally, but not absorbed; serves exclusively to reduce the intestinal flora and to eradicate Entamoeba histolytica)
+• Paromomycin (administered orally but not absorbed; used exclusively to reduce the intestinal flora and eradicate Entamoeba histolytica)

 Pharmacodynamics (Effect)